 What you'll need to bring

-- proof of income (before tax) for the tax year ended March 31 2016; and
+- proof of income (before tax) for the tax year ended 31 March 2020, this includes any Interest at the Bank; and

 - proof of partner's or joint income if living together.